HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 # Feature Engineering

 For each machine learning model, the error is determined by noise, variance, and bias.
-Ensemble techs can help reduce variance, and bias (noise is irreducible error) [[1]][Gradient Boosting from scratch].
+Ensemble techs can help reduce variance, and bias (noise is irreducible error) [[Ashish Bansal]][Need for Feature Engineering in Machine Learning].

 An ensemble is just a **collection of predictors** which come together (e.g. mean of all predictions) to give a final prediction.
 The reason we use ensembles is that many different predictors trying to predict same target variable will perform a better job than any single predictor alone.
 Ensembling techniques are further classified into Bagging and Boosting.